a-dylean/plantie-ecomm-app/README.md

 An ecommerce website with a backend REST API

 [Deployed version](https://plantie.atonkopiy.com/)
-(Note that loading might be slow due to free plan on hosting platform)
+(Note that loading might be slow due to free plan on Render hosting platform)

 ## Features ##
 * CRUD operations on products, user accounts and orders